-An urgent/emergent prescription is available for a maximum 14-day supply of medication without refills (or shorter supply of opioid medication as required by state law) , when it is determined medically appropriate by the urgent/emergent care provider.
+An urgent/emergent prescription is available for a maximum 14-day supply of medication without refills (or a shorter supply of opioid medication as required by state law), when it is determined medically appropriate by the urgent/emergent care provider.

 Emergent and urgent prescriptions filled at non-CCN retail pharmacy locations must be paid for when the prescription is filled.
 You may submit a request for reimbursement of that cost to your local VA medical facility Community Care office.
-Use the VA Facility Locator to find the closest VA medical facility.
+Please use the online VA Facility Locator to find the closest VA medical facility.

 - A signed written request for reimbursement explaining why the prescription was obtained from a non-VA pharmacy.
 You may use VA Form 10-583 to fulfill this requirement.